icanteven-code/api-excercise-project/README.md

 - The endpoint can work with `sort=name:ASC` or `sort=name:DESC`
 - When provided with one of the two query options, the endpoint should return the orders sorted in a specific way.

 <br/>
 <br/>

 #### 05 Sorting - name createdDate ASC/DESC
 **Description**
 Now we want to expand the sorting experience we have and add a new sorting option `createdDate`.
-This query parameter will be constructed like `sort=createdDate:ASC` or `sort=createdDate:DESC` (exmp. `GET /products?sort=createdDate:ASC`).
+This query parameter will be constructed like `sort=createdDate:ASC` or `sort=createdDate:DESC` (example `GET /products?sort=createdDate:ASC`).

 **Acceptance Criteria**
 - The endpoint can work with `sort=createdDate:ASC` or `sort=createdDate:DESC`
 - When provided with one of the two query options, the endpoint should return the orders sorted in a specific way.

 <br/>
 <br/>

-#### 06 Sorting - puchases ASC/DESC
+#### 06 Sorting - purchases ASC/DESC
 **Description**
-Now we want to expand the sorting experience we have and add a new sorting option `puchases`.
-This query parameter will be constructed like `sort=puchases:ASC` or `sort=puchases:DESC` (exmp. `GET /products?sort=puchases:ASC`).
+Now we want to expand the sorting experience we have and add a new sorting option `purchases`.
+This query parameter will be constructed like `sort=purchases:ASC` or `sort=purchases:DESC` (exmp. `GET /products?sort=purchases:ASC`).

-This is a new field `puchases` (Integer) for our product object - it's a required to be created for every existing and future product.
+This is a new field `purchases` (Integer) for our product object - it's a required to be created for every existing and future product.
 The default value of the field should be a `0`.
 You don't need to send it to the frontend app, as it's not using this value.
-Add a `puchases` with a value bigger than 0 for at least 3 of the existing products.
+Add a `purchases` with a value bigger than 0 for at least 3 of the existing products.

 **Acceptance Criteria**
-- Add a new field `purchases` to the product object
+- All products returned by `GET /products` should contain the new field `purchases`
-- The endpoint can work with `sort=createdDate:ASC` or `sort=createdDate:DESC`
+- The endpoint can work with sorting - `sort=createdDate:ASC` or `sort=createdDate:DESC`
 - When provided with one of the two query options, the endpoint should return the orders sorted in a specific way.

 <br/>
 <br/>

 #### 07 Sorting - price ASC/DESC
 **Description**